Actuarial science is becoming more and more popular among math-loving students looking for ways to use their skills after college.

 Technically the answer is yes.
 Anyone with sufficient math skills can become an actuary.
 But there are some requirements that you need to fulfill beforehand.

 First, you need at least a bachelor’s degree.
-It doesn’t have to be in actuarial science or math, it just needs to be a degree.
-Employers are highly unlike to consider you for actuarial job positions without one.
+Your degree doesn’t have to be in actuarial science or math.
+It can be in just about anything really.
+Employers are highly unlike to consider you for actuarial job positions without one though.
 Here are some different majors that you could consider.

 Second, you need to pass a series of 10 actuarial exams that will make you a certified (or fully qualified) actuary.
 These exams take most people between 5 and 10 years to pass.
 Some people never finish.
 But luckily you can start working in entry-level actuarial jobs before you’ve passed all the exams.
 Here’s more info on how actuarial exams work.